Deterministic complexity analysis of Hermitian eigenproblems: Introduction

-To obtain detailed complexity upper bounds for the aforementioned problems, we start from Problem \ref{problem:problems_in_exact_arithmetic}-(i), namely, the symmetric tridiagonal case.
-We first revisit the so-called fast tridiagonal eigensolvers, which aim to reduce the complexity of diagonalizing symmetric tridiagonal matrices in $\widetilde O(n^2)$ operations.
-This is significantly faster than the $O(n^3)$ complexity of the standard tridiagonal QR algorithm.
-Many such algorithms have been studied in the literature \cite{dongarra1987fully,dhillon1997new,bini1992practical,bini1991parallel,gill1990n,vogel2016superfast,ou2022superdc,stor2015accurate,barlow1993error}, most of which are based on the divide-and-conquer strategy of \cite{cuppen1980divide}.
-The algorithms in all of the aforementioned works have been rigorously analyzed, however, none of them provides an explicit statement in terms of strictly solving Problem \ref{problem:problems_in_exact_arithmetic}-(i).
-We resolve this by providing an end-to-end complexity analysis of the algorithm of Gu and Eisenstat \cite{gu1995divide}, when accelerated with the Fast Multipole Method \cite{rokhlin1985rapid}.
-More specifically, by carefully analyzing all of the steps of the algorithm (see Sections \ref{section:tridiagonal_diagonalization} and \ref{section:arrowhead_preliminaries} and the supporting Appendix \ref{appendix:fast_multipole_method}), and by using the FMM analysis of \cite{gu1993stable,livne2002n,cai2020stable}, we can state the following result.
+To obtain rigorous complexity guarantees for these problems, with respect to all the involved parameters, we start from Problem \ref{problem:problems_in_exact_arithmetic}-(i), namely, diagonalization of symmetric tridiagonal matrices.
+To that end, we revisit the so-called fast tridiagonal eigensolvers, which aim to reduce the complexity from cubic to $\widetilde O(n^2)$ operations.
+Many such algorithms have been studied in the literature \cite{dongarra1987fully,dhillon1997new,bini1992practical,bini1991parallel,gill1990n,vogel2016superfast,ou2022superdc,stor2015accurate,barlow1993error}, most of which are based on the divide-and-conquer (DC) strategy of Cuppen \cite{cuppen1980divide}.
+The algorithms in all of the aforementioned works have been rigorously analyzed, however, explicit complexity bounds in terms of strictly solving Problem \ref{problem:problems_in_exact_arithmetic}-(i) are not detailed.
+We resolve this by providing an end-to-end complexity analysis of the algorithm of Gu and Eisenstat \cite{gu1995divide}.
+In their original work, the authors outlined how to accelerate several parts of the algorithm with the Fast Multipole Method (FMM) \cite{rokhlin1985rapid}, which could eventually lead to a final complexity of $\widetilde O(n^2)$.
+However, the actual analysis of this approach and the FMM details were not provided. \cite{musco2018stability} further extended the analysis in floating point, but it also relies on a numerically stable FMM implementation, which is not detailed.
+In this work, we use the elegant FMM analysis of \cite{gu1993stable,livne2002n,cai2020stable}, which is particularly suited for the problems considered.
+It is detailed in the following Proposition \ref{proposition:fmm}. \begin{proposition}[FMM] There exists an algorithm, which we refer to as $(\epsilon,n)$-approximate FMM (or $(\epsilon,n)$-\fmmalgo, for short), which takes as input: \begin{itemize} \item a kernel function $k(x)\in\lcurly \log(|x|), \frac{1}{x}, \frac{1}{x^2} \rcurly$, \item $2n+m$ real numbers: $\{x_1,\ldots,x_m\}\cup \{c_1,\ldots,c_n\}\cup\{y_1,\ldots,y_n\}$, and a constant $C$, such that $m\leq n$ and for all $i\in[m],j\in[n]$ it holds that